 4. The power of solutions

-By taking time to explore difficult and challenging issues in depth and talking to a wide range of people, scrutiny has the ability to find solutions to the most difficult policy problems.
+By taking time to explore difficult and challenging issues in depth and talking to a wide range of people, scrutiny has the ability to find solutions to the most difficult policy problems and to suggest ways to improve the services that matter to people.

 6. The power of assurance

-By acting as a watchdog and ensuring that decisions maker behave as they should and that services are delivered as they should be, scrutiny can give the public confidence that the local council operates with integrity.
+By acting as a watchdog and by ensuring that services are delivered as they should be, scrutiny can give the public confidence that the local council operates with integrity and performs effectively.

 7. The power of capacity